ChristophTurri/Linux-guide/Arch Linux/EndeavourOStoArch.md

 endeavouros yay 9.4.6-2 [installed]
 ```

-* Install and/or select New themes and icons themes at this point to  prevent any potential issues from missing themes (optional)
+* Install and/or select New themes and icons themes at this point to  prevent any potential issues from missing themes

 * Delete the packages.

 pacman -Sl endeavouros | grep '\[installed' | cut -d' ' -f2 | xargs -o sudo pacman -R

-Stage 3, Edit pacman.conf
+Step 3, Edit pacman.conf
 ----------------------

 Removed the [endeavouros] section from /etc/pacman.conf

-Stage 4, Delete pacman hooks
+Step 4, Delete pacman hooks
 ----------------

 * Removed the two EOS-specific branding hooks in /etc/pacman.d/hooks